(An Introduction for Beginners.)

-Many people build computers so that they can have a better system for their needs.
-Here's an introduction to building computers.
+Many people are building computers nowadays so that they can have a better system for their needs.
+Here’s an introduction to building computers.

 We don’t all need the same computer, parts or components.
 Depending on the tasks you want your computer to do, you can choose the quality and price range of the computer components you have.
 This guarantees the best performance for the price of your computer.